provydon/json-to-keyvalue/README.md

 ### The Problem

-Not everyone understands JSON, especially regular admin users in your Nova Admin Panel.
-Nova's built-in KeyValue field doesn't work with nested objects or JSON arrays - it just displays them as raw JSON strings with index numbers as keys.
+Not everyone understands JSON — especially regular admin users in your Nova Admin Panel.
+Nova's built-in KeyValue field doesn't work with nested objects or JSON arrays; it simply displays them as raw JSON strings with index numbers as keys, or sometimes doesn’t display them at all.

 **Without this package:**